Progress your product development ideas through access tocutting-edge science and technology equipment and knowledge.

 We can also deliver productivity improvements, feasibility studies, simulation such as Computational Fluid Dynamics (CFD)/Finite Element Analysis (FEA), physical testing, conceptual design or proof-of-concept work.
 A strong emphasis is placed on engineering design, helping manufacturing SMEs utilise the technical skills and resources of the Engineering Department to introduce new products.

 Lancaster University’s Department of Physics and Quantum Technology Centre allow businesses to engage with world class facilities featuring state-of-the-art nanofabrication and measurement equipment.
-Our Technology Access Consultants can offer access to a wide range of nano- and micro-scale analysis equipment and techniques including:
+Our Project Scientists and Engineers can offer access to a wide range of nano- and micro-scale analysis equipment and techniques including:

 In addition, we offer support for the advancement of innovative new products using novel single layer (2D) materials with unique characteristics.
 Pioneering work at Lancaster University led to the development of simple transfer techniques, which can be used to apply large areas of these materials to surfaces and interfaces covering a wide range of products.
 These coatings alter the optical properties of devices they are incorporated into, improving performance and/or functionality, and have a wide range of applications such as smart glass windows, security devices and optoelectronics.

-Our experienced Business Partnerships Team will work with you to understand your challenge and identify the right facilities needed to progress your innovation.
+Our experienced Partnerships and Business Engagement Team will work with you to understand your challenge and identify the right facilities needed to progress your innovation.

 We can offer short pieces of consultancy work (15 hours) up to longer-term (several months) and may result in various outcomes, from the production of detailed reports identifying potential technology applications within existing SME processes, to diagnosis of needs and co-development of working prototypes using facilities at Lancaster’s Quantum Technology Centre (QTC) (or C-TAP) and testing in the field.

-Our dedicated Technology Access Consultants and Graduate Engineers will work with you to diagnose requirements and prescribe technological solutions drawing upon a comprehensive suite of equipment and facilities.
+Our dedicated Project Scientists and Engineers will work with you to diagnose requirements and prescribe technological solutions drawing upon a comprehensive suite of equipment and facilities.
 Engagement across project teams at the two universities will maximise the breadth of support available to you.
 Technical staff will be supported by academic expertise, undergraduate talent and research teams.